Cuphophyllus pratensis: Similar species

-Cuphophyllus berkeleyi is very similar, but fruit bodies are white (it has sometimes been considered a variety of C. pratensis).
-Hygrophorus nemoreus is also similar, but is an ectomycorrhizal species, growing in woodland with oaks, and has a distinctly mealy smell.
+Cuphophyllus berkeleyi is very similar, but fruit bodies are white (sometimes being considered a variety of C. pratensis).
+The placeholder species C. graveolens is similar, as is C. colemannianus.
+Hygrophorus nemoreus is an ectomycorrhizal species, growing in woodland with oaks, and has a distinctly mealy smell.
+There is also H. pudorinus.

 Distribution and habitat

 The meadow waxcap has a widespread distribution, mainly occurring in temperate zones.
 It has been recorded in Europe, North Africa, North and South America, northern Asia, Australia, and New Zealand.
 Like other waxcaps, it grows in old, unimproved, short-sward grassland (pastures and lawns) in Europe, but in woodland elsewhere.
 Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.

 Conservation

-In Europe, Cuphophyllus pratensis is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
+In Europe, C. pratensis is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
 Though the species is one of the commoner members of the genus, it nonetheless appears on the official or provisional national red lists of threatened fungi in a few European countries, including the Czech Republic, Germany (Bavaria), and Poland.